Sjyhne/MapAI-Competition-Dev/README.md

 ### Prizes

-There will be two prizes, where the first place receives 1500 Euro and second place receives 500 Euro.
+The prizes will be 1200 euros for first place, 500 euros for second place, and 300 Euros for third place.

-1. 1500 Euro
+1. 1200 Euro
 2. 500 Euro
+3. 300 Euro

 ## Instructions